What is Ladder?

 How did Ladder start?

-Founded by a group of AFL players, Ladder helps young people aged 16-25 to break the cycle of homelessness by harnessing the support of the AFL industry’s profile, networks and players.
+Ladder was founded by 3 AFL players who were inspired to make a difference to the lives of young people experiencing disadvantage, by harnessing the support of the AFL industry’s profile, networks and players.

-How many young people are in Ladder programs?
+How many young people did Ladder support in 2018?